The Ultimate Guide to Icelandic Liquor and Spirits

 Opal has an acquired taste.

-Based on a popular household candy, Opal is a popular and longstanding staple in Iceland's liquor lineup.
-Opal is best described as sweet, with a strong taste of licorice and a hint of menthol.
+Opal is a popular and longstanding staple in Iceland's liquor lineup.
+Based on Opal candy, this liquor is best described as sweet, licorice-forward, with a hint of menthol.

-As Icelandic children are raised on the chewable Opal candy, the transition to the liquor comes quite naturally and with a certain sense of nostalgia.
-People who do not have fond childhood memories of the candy might not take to the liquor as well, especially if they are unaccustomed to the taste of Nordic licorice.
+Consumers who do not have fond childhood memories of chewing licorice may not take to the liquor well.
 Film director Quentin Tarantino described Opal in an interview with Conan O'Brien:

 "Now, I don't really know what poison tastes like because if I did, I'd be dead.
 But if I had to imagine what poison tastes like, it would be this stuff: Opal."